devmaxxx/react-html5-parser/README.md

 # react-html5-parser

-Fast and small (2kb) HTML to React parser in browser
+Fast, simple and small (2kb) HTML to React parser in browser

 ### Work still in progress